The newly refurbished Café Qua... read more

 Can all embryos be frozen and stored?
 Only good quality embryos will survive the freezing and thaw process.
 If you have spare embryos which are not good quality, the processing of these embryos will be discussed.
 If you feel strongly that you would like them placed in storage even though their potential to survive the freeze / thaw process is very poor we will happily discuss this with you.

 How long can embryos be stored for?
-Five years in the first instance.
-You can extend the storage period for another five years providing you have renewed your consent to enable us to do so.
+Ten years in the first instance.
+You can extend the storage period for longer providing you have renewed your consent to enable us to do so.
 There is no known deterioration in the health of the embryo with time.

 Will the embryos survive the thawing process?
 As has already been stated approximately 70% of the embryos will survive and we have no way of knowing until they are thawed if they are going to do so.